-pH: TVWD follows OHA guidelines and monitors pH at entry points and throughout the distribution system to verify levels stays above the minimum water quality standard of 7.4.
-For more information about pH levels in TVWD's system and source waters, please visit tvwd.org/water-quality.
+pH: TVWD follows OHA guidelines and monitors pH at our Grabhorn ASR entry point and throughout the distribution system to verify levels stays above the minimum water quality standard of 7.4.
+For more information about pH levels in TVWD's system and source waters, please visit our website at tvwd.org/wq.

 ppb: Parts per billion.
 One ppb means that one part of a contaminant is present for every one billion (1,000,000,000) parts of water.
-1 ppb = 1 $\mu$ g/L ppm: Parts per million.
+1 ppb = 1 μ g/L ppm: Parts per million.
 One ppm means that one part of a particular contaminant is present for every one million (1,000,000) parts of water.
 1 ppm = 1 mg/L